10 Ways To Survive Social Media Life and Lies

 Numbers Don’t Tell Friends

 Gone are the days when the number of friends or followers on my personal accounts mattered.
 If you don’t run a business, I see no reason to be bothered about your follower count.
-These days, people tend to attach importance to the amount of friends/followers a user has.
+These days, people tend to attach importance to the number of friends/followers a user has.
+You can survive with a few friends online.
+Get out and meet people without the aid of social media.

 We Aren’t all Influencers